 Original Factory Fitted Normalair Air Conditioning: Original USA Supplied

-We Understand, Only Thirty-Seven Cars Ever Produced to this Specification
+We understand, just Thirty-Seven Cars ever produced to this specification

 The Tadek Marek-designed six-cylinder engine had been enlarged to 3,995cc for the preceding DB5 and remained unchanged.
 Power output on triple SU carburettors was 282bhp, rising to 325bhp in Vantage specification.
 Borg-Warner automatic transmission was offered alongside the standard ZF five-speed gearbox, and for the first time there was optional power-assisted steering.

 This ultra-rare original left hand drive manufactured DB6 Vantage Coupe with its original factory fitted Normalair Air Conditioning and Marchal fog lamps is also presented in the cars original manufactured colour specification of Pacific Blue and Natural Leather Interior.

 Finally, we understand, just Thirty-Seven Cars ever produced to this specification.
 So, if you have interest to acquire this magnificent ultra-rare example, please contact the showrooms to discuss your exact purchasing requirements.